AvenirHQ/docs/organization.md

 **Acceptance Test on Staging**

-When a pull request has been approved and merged into master, we deploy the code to staging, and notify the project stakeholders to review and approve.
+Test your feature branch on staging.
+Once changes are confirmed, merge to master and move the card forward.

 **Ready for Production**

-When a project stakeholder has approved the changes on staging, they move the card to **Ready for Production** and notify the developer who "owns" the card.
-The card is ready to deploy to production, and the card can be moved to **Done (Week of <date>)**
+Cards should rarely sit here for long.
+When new changes are merged to `master`, it should be ready to deploy to production.
+Once deployed to production, move the card to the appropriate **Done** list.

+Note: We try to deploy to production during standard business hours to make sure a stakeholder can be around to catch any unforseen issues.

 **Done (Week of <date>)**

 When a card is complete, we move it to this list.

-### Label descriptions
+### Card Types (labels)

+Card types should not be changed by the team.
+Card types are identified by ALL CAPS.
+These labels exist to add specification to the type of work contained in a card.

-**DEV** — label for any cards to be completed by the Dev team pertaining to development.
+**DEV** — Code-related TODOs for the team.

-**DESIGN** — label for any cards to completed by the Dev team pertaining to design.
+**OPERATIONS / MGMT** - Dev team tasks that require setup or changes to a non-technical system.

-**ADMIN** — label for any cards not pertaining to code, but related to the production of code.
+**REVIEW / SPEC / DOCS** — label for any cards not pertaining to code, but related to the production of code.

 **SYSOPS** — label for any cards to be completed by the Dev team or by SysAdmin.

-**Priority** — can be considered a decorator label that should only exist with an ALLCAPS category label.
+### Card decorators (labels)

+Card decorators can be added, removed, and changed by the team.
+These are labels for convenience to add filtering that is relevant to the cards in **Backlog**, **Next Up**, and **In Progress**.

+**bug** — used to identify bugs.
+Usually accompany the DEV card type.

+Other examples of decorators: v1, v2, data migration.